Jensond399/Zillow-Property-Values-Analytics-Project/README.md

-# Zillow Real Estate Project
+# Zillow Real Estate Data Project

 ## Overview
 This project processes and loads real estate data from Zillow into a PostgreSQL database.